shuichiro-makigaki/mendeley_cli/README.md

 ```

 The configuration file must be `~/.mendeley_cli/config` or `<pwd>/.mendeley_cli/config`.
-Alternatively, they can be specified by environment varialbes directly.
+Alternatively, they can be specified by environment variables directly.

 ## 4. All set!